CDC Confirms Case Of Monkeypox In Philadelphia, First In Pennsylvania

 PHILADELPHIA (CBS) — The CDC has now confirmed a case of monkeypox in Philadelphia — the first found in Pennsylvania.
-We still don’t know how the person was exposed and if they infected anyone else.

-While it’s still not known how the Philadelphia resident contracted the virus, experts say the threat is “extremely low,” and that monkeypox is much less contagious than COVID-19.
+Monkeypox infections in the United States have doubled to 21 in a week.

+Meanwhile, the CDC is stepping up efforts to address the spread of the virus by initiating an emergency response.READ MORE: How One South Jersey Candy Shop Makes Famous Lemon Sticks At Devon Horse Show And Country Fair

+“So some people will say yes that you should not be at close physical contact like that with somebody that you don’t know,” Watkins said.READ MORE: Philadelphia Is Celebrating 50 Years Of Pride As Organizers Bring Back March & Festival With New Focus

+Another Philadelphia event this weekend expecting large crowds is the Roots Picnic and concert.

-“I don’t think it’s anything that we should be panicking about.
-It does not spread the same way that COVID spreads.
-For example, it’s not easy to catch this as it is to catch COVID,” ChristianaCare Chief Infection Prevention Officer Dr. Marci Drees said.
+“I don’t think it’s anything that we should be panicking about, it does not spread the same way that COVID spreads.
+For example, you know, it’s not nearly as easy to catch this as it is to catch COVID.
+So you know, I don’t see it being the next pandemic, but it is interesting and unusual.
+And I think we certainly need to investigate to figure out what’s really going on,” ChristianaCare Chief Infection Prevention Officer Dr. Marci Drees said.

 Drees says the virus spreads through close contact, including skin or respiratory transmission and will most likely be diagnosed when a rash breaks out several days after exposure.